 CBME has been interested in developing our ENT teaching, we recognise that a large proportion of our work as GPs requires ENT clinical knowledge.
-The teaching that we deliver in Community Locomotor gives us a unique opportunity to introduce some focused teaching for our Year 4 medical students.
+The teaching that we deliver in our Consultation Skills Teaching gives us a unique opportunity to introduce some focused teaching for our Year 4 medical students.